 Once your equity position in the home reaches 20 percent, however, you will want to stop paying mortgage insurance -- that is, if you have private mortgage insurance.
 (The rules for Federal Housing Administration-insured loans are different from the rules for private mortgage insurance described in the rest of this article.
 If you got an FHA-insured loan after mid-2013 and the down payment was less than 10 percent, you will pay monthly insurance premiums for the life of the loan.)

 By law, your lender must tell you at closing how many years and months it will take you to pay down your loan sufficiently to cancel mortgage insurance.

 Most homebuyers ask that mortgage insurance be canceled once they pay their loan balance down to 80 percent of the home's original appraised value.
-When the balances drop to 78 percent, their mortgage servicer is required to cancel mortgage insurance for them.
+When the balance drops to 78 percent, the mortgage servicer is required to cancel mortgage insurance.
 Mortgage servicers also must give borrowers an annual statement that shows who to call for information about canceling mortgage insurance.

 - Prepay on your loan: Even $50 a month can mean a dramatic drop in your loan balance over time.

 - Remodel: Add a room or a pool to increase your home's market value.
 Then ask the lender to recalculate your loan-to-value ratio using the new value figure.